References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 For projects that are subject to Technical Validation, applications are also acceptable where a concurrent certification and validation is requested.

-An application is made using CAA Form
+made using CAA Form

 The process outlined here is generic and details may vary according to the Implementation Procedures associated with the respective BASA or Working Arrangement.